Captivity (film)

-Captivity is a 2007 horror film of the "torture porn" subgenre, directed by Roland Joffé, written by Larry Cohen and Joseph Tura, and starring Elisha Cuthbert and Daniel Gillies.
-Considered an entry into a subgenre popularized by such film series as Hostel and Saw, the film centres on a young fashion model (Cuthbert) who is abducted and is psychologically tortured by unknown assailants.
+Captivity is a 2007 horror film directed by Roland Joffé, written by Larry Cohen and Joseph Tura, and starring Elisha Cuthbert, Daniel Gillies, and Pruitt Taylor Vince.
+Considered an entry into the subgenre of "torture porn", popularized by such film series as Hostel and Saw, the film centres on a young fashion model (Cuthbert) who is abducted and is psychologically tortured by unknown assailants.

+Captivity was originally scheduled to be released in North America on 13 May 2007, but its release was delayed after a series of graphic marketing images were released, spurring a reevaluation by the Motion Picture Association of America, who originally granted it an R-rating.
+The film was ultimately released on 13 July 2007.
+It received negative reviews from critics and grossed $10.9 million.